engageLively/galyleo-examples/quickstart/README.md

 <img src = images/filter_shot.png width = 800>

-6. Click on the View Tab and Click on the Create Button.
+6. Click on the Views Tab and Click on the Add View Button.
 A View Builder Dialog pops up.
-Choose "Summary" as the Table, type in "SummaryMonth" as the View name, click OK
+Choose "rick.mcgeer@engagelively.com/nightingale.sdml" as the Table, type in "SummaryMonth" as the View name, click Update View.

 <img src = images/view_dialog_1.png width = 800>